 In the good old days when tourism was handled by big companies that provided luxury tours Kandy was the main attraction in Sri Lanka.
 There were hardly any backpackers or solo travellers back then.
-Huge luxury buses full of tourists were a common sight in the city of Kandy as well as Peradeniya.
+Huge luxury buses full of tourists were a common sight in the city of Kandy, and in Peradeniya as well.
 You could see those tourist buses parked in line opposite the gate of the Royal Botanical Gardens.

 But today the whole landscape of tourism has changed.
 High-end tourism is no more the main event.
 The majority of tourists are backpackers and solo travellers who are ready to explore territories beyond the beaten path.
 New tourist attractions have sprung up and lured every tourist away from the traditional hotspots.